subos2008/binance-tool/README.md

 - know when it has already bought or created buy/sell orders:
 - make restartable and remove backoffLimit
 - integrate with https://sentry.io
+- base_amount_held -> setup position. so tests convert -a to checking pre-existing postion
 - not all awaits are wrapped in try/catch: fix bug - doesn't exit:

 ```